webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 GKE Cluster
 ^^^^^^^^^^^

 A GKE Kubernetes Cluster, hosted in Google Cloud Platform.
+It is denoted by type ``gcp-k8s-cluster``.

 .. code-block:: yaml